Skip to Main Content

 Learn how to create a rubric (video | text)

-Back to Index of Canvas Tutorial Topics
+Back to the Index of Canvas Topics

 Canvas Quizzes offers sophisticated tools for creating online quizzes and tests.
 Question types include multiple choice, fill in the blank, short answer, true/false, essay questions, questions requiring a numerical answer, formula questions, and more.